c3ilabuser/student9_lab/readme.md

 To perform your edits:

 * Locate the file "index.html" in the repository's file list and click it.
 The screen will update and display the contents (code) of the file.
 * Switch to to the tab showing your ToDo app.
 Notice the title of the app is "todos" and the prompt is "What needs to be done?".
+So sad.
 We want to change these to something awesome.
 * Switch back to your GitHub tab.
 * Find the Edit (pencil) button at the top-right of the area showing the source code and click it.
 You're now in Edit mode.
 * Go to line 16 in the source code and change the text `<h1>todos</h1>` to `<h1>awesome list</h1>`